Methodology

 Data Sources

 Biographical information and net worth figures are sourced from publicly available Wikipedia articles and Forbes estimates.
-Net worth figures are approximate and dated — see each profile for the reference date.
+Net worth figures are approximate and dated, so see each profile for the reference date.
 This site does not make claims about the moral worth of any individual.